SUwonglab/sc-compReg/README.md

                             sep.char=' ')

 ```
-To save the obtained output, run the lines below:
+To save the obtained output, run the lines below in `R`:
 ```R
 for (i in 1:compreg.output$n.pops) {
     write.table(compreg.output$hub.tf[[i]],